 One-on-one tutorials can be provided on basic computer and word processing skills Tuesday evenings and Thursday afternoons.
 Participants must have a JMRL Library Card.
 Registration is required.
 Please call 434.286.3541 for more information.

-Meets of the 3rd Friday of each month to discuss a variety of books.
+Meets the 3rd Friday of each month (January - November) to discuss a variety of books.
 Program listings are below.

 The dream of a circulating library in Scottsville reaches back to the turn of the twentieth century.
 On June 19, 1902, a library benefit was held in “Beal’s Hall.”
 Guests came dressed as storybook characters, and prizes were given to those who identified the most books and authors.
 Benefit proceeds became the seed money for a small lending library situated in an old school building at the corner of Main and Valley Streets.